-Tiffany Powers chairs the Firm’s Insurance Litigation and Regulation practice team and concentrates her practice on complex litigation matters, with a particular focus on insurance and class action litigation.
-Ms. Powers’ practice is national in scope, encompassing state and federal court litigation at both the trial and appellate levels, and she has been instrumental in helping clients achieve successful resolution of complex and business critical disputes.
+Tiffany Powers leads Alston & Bird’s Insurance Litigation & Regulation Team and concentrates her practice on complex litigation matters, with a particular focus on insurance and class action litigation.
+Tiffany’s practice is national in scope, encompassing state and federal court litigation at both the trial and appellate levels, and she has been instrumental in helping clients achieve successful resolution of complex and business critical disputes.

-Ms. Powers has extensive experience defending class actions.
-Serving as lead or co-lead counsel, Ms. Powers has obtained dismissal or defeated class certification in hostile, notoriously plaintiff-friendly jurisdictions.
-Ms. Powers also regularly represents clients in high-profile coverage and bad faith disputes, including matters involving9/11/2001 and significant weather events, such as Hurricanes Katrina and Ike.
-Ms. Powers’ regulatory expertise includes market conduct examinations, attorney general investigations, and other enforcement actions.
-She has been engaged by insurance carriers and large corporate policyholders for counseling and strategic planning in the aftermath of the “bid rigging” and finite reinsurance investigations, as well as for catastrophe response efforts like hurricanes, tornadoes, and hail storms.
+Tiffany has extensive experience defending class actions.
+Serving as lead or co-lead counsel, she has obtained dismissal or defeated class certification in hostile, notoriously plaintiff-friendly jurisdictions.
+Tiffany also regularly represents clients in high-profile coverage and bad faith disputes, including matters involving 9/11/2001 and significant weather events, such as Hurricanes Katrina and Ike.
+Her regulatory experience includes market conduct examinations, attorney general investigations and other enforcement actions.
+She has been engaged by insurance carriers and large corporate policyholders for counseling and strategic planning in the aftermath of the “bid rigging” and finite reinsurance investigations, as well as for catastrophe response efforts like hurricanes, tornadoes and hail storms.

-In law school, Ms. Powers was on the Georgia Law Review.
+In law school, Tiffany served on the Georgia Law Review.
 She received her J.D., magna cum laude, from the University of Georgia in 1999.

-- Co-lead counsel representing a national insurance carrier in a jury trial of individually named plaintiff’s class action claim in federal court in the Western District of Washington after defeating Washington state putative class.
+- Co-lead counsel representing a national insurance carrier in a jury trial of individually named plaintiffs’ class action claim in federal court in the Western District of Washington after defeating a Washington state putative class.
 Obtained a defense verdict on all counts.
 As the first case to go to trial in a series of “diminished value” class actions across the country, this case was a landmark case for the insurance industry on this issue.
 Hovenkotter v.
 Safeco Ins.
-Co. of Illinois, No. C09-0218JLR, 2010 WL 3984828 (W.D.
+Co. of Illinois, No. C09-0218JLR (W.D.
 Wash.
 Oct.
 11, 2010).

-- Serves in lead, supervising and coordinating roles as national and class action counsel to top Fortune 50, Fortune 100 and Fortune 500 insurance carriers.
+- Serves in lead, supervising and coordinating roles as national and class action counsel to Fortune 50, Fortune 100 and Fortune 500 insurance carriers.

-- Defeated or successfully resolved putative class actions or mass actions for top national insurance carriers in Alabama, Arkansas, Florida, Georgia, Illinois, Kentucky, Louisiana, Minnesota, Mississippi, Oklahoma, Pennsylvania, Texas, and Washington.
+- Defeated or resolved putative class actions or mass actions for top national insurance carriers in Alabama, Arkansas, Florida, Georgia, Illinois, Kentucky, Louisiana, Minnesota, Mississippi, Oklahoma, Pennsylvania, Texas and Washington.